Fall 2016 or Spring 2017

 Meals (if living in a homestay)*

-* Students living with families have all meals included but should budget for snacks and occasional meals out.
+* Students living with host families have breakfast and dinner included but should budget for snacks and occasional meals out.
+They will receive a lunch stipend (for 7 days/week) from the program.

-** Students living in apartments and the Kajiwara guest house receive a lunch stipend but are responsible for the rest of their meals.
+** Students living in apartments receive a lunch stipend (for 7 days/week) from the program, but are responsible for the rest of their meals.

 If you are currently receiving financial aid or scholarships, check with your school to see if it may be applied to your study abroad.